Sudan People's Liberation Movement-in-Opposition: Etymology

 During the Nasir convention in April 2014, the rebels in the South Sudanese Civil War were split on whether to maintain an affiliation with the ruling SPLM party.
 While Maj.
 Gen. Garouth Gatkuoth and many generals spoke against a SPLM affiliation, Angelina Teny and much of the leadership were in favor, leading Riek Machar to defer a final decision.
 The group decided on the provisional name SPLM-SPLA.
 Shortly after the meeting, however, the media began to call the group the SPLM-in-Opposition, due to its opposition to the governing SPLM party.

+History

+The SPLM-IO was established in December 2013, following tensions within the ruling SPLM that escalated into a full-scale conflict.
+After President Salva Kiir dismissed Riek Machar as vice president, violence broke out in Juba, leading to a split in the SPLM.
+Machar and his supporters fled the capital and declared their opposition to Kiir’s government, leading to the creation of the SPLM-IO as an armed rebel movement.

+During the South Sudanese Civil War, the SPLM-IO engaged in intense fighting with government forces, controlling large territories in parts of Upper Nile, Jonglei, and Unity states.
+The conflict was marked by allegations of war crimes, ethnic violence, and humanitarian crises.

+A series of peace negotiations were held between the SPLM-IO and the government, mediated by the Intergovernmental Authority on Development (IGAD) and international partners.
+This culminated in the Revitalized Agreement on the Resolution of the Conflict in South Sudan (R-ARCSS), signed in September 2018, which called for a unity government.

+In February 2020, Riek Machar was reinstated as First Vice President under a power-sharing agreement.
+However, tensions and sporadic clashes have continued between the SPLM-IO and government forces.

+According to the SPLM-IO, Machar was put under house arrest on 26 March 2025, along with his wife, interior minister Angelina Teny, after an armed convoy led by top government officials entered his residence in Juba.
+Their guards were disarmed and taken to an unknown location.
+The party stated that the 2018 peace agreement with the government was effectively void as a result.
+On 28 March, the South Sudanese government announced that Machar was under house arrest.

 Politics

 By May 2018, the SPLM/A-IO had set up a "parallel bush government" in Upper Nile, rivaling the government in Juba.
 People in rebel-held areas no longer accepted South Sudanese currency which had lost its worth due to hyperinflation, and instead used United States dollars and Ethiopian birr.

-The party's ideology (or in some cases, the lack thereof) is essentially identical to the original SPLM, and only differs in the fact that the split between the two was mostly along ethnic lines, with the SPLM-IO representing the same Nuer ethnic group as leader Riek Machar.
+Ideology

+The SPLM-IO initially positioned itself as a reformist faction within the broader SPLM movement, advocating for: